SchweizerischeBundesbahnen/journey-service/Problem-Manual.md

 Header values:
 * `Content-Type` is set to `application/problem+json`.
 * `Content-Language` is in most cases set to the one requested in `Accept-Language`.
 * `Request-ID` is set to the one requested.
-It can help you diagnose problems by correlating log entries for a given web request across many systems and log files.
+It can help you diagnose problems by correlating traceability and/or log entries for a given web request across many systems and log files.

 Problem properties:
 The standard and extended fields are described in the `Problem` object of the [documentation](https://developer.sbb.ch/apis/journey-service/documentation) / API specification.
-It helps consumers taking understand the problem and possibly correct it or output a user-friendly error message to the end-user.
+It helps consumers to understand the problem and possibly correct it or output a user-friendly error message to the end-user.

 HTTP status code:
 Returned according to standards.
 The [Restful API guidelines of Zalando about HTTP Status](https://opensource.zalando.com/restful-api-guidelines/#150)) were considered.

 Example:
-For example, an HTTP response carrying JSON problem details in German looks like
+For example, an HTTP response carrying JSON problem details in german looks like

     HTTP/1.1 400 Bad Request
     content-type: application/problem+json